k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/01_Fabric_7.xx_Installation_intro.md

 -   Network: Minimum 1G per sec between the nodes and source databases.

--   Storage: The preferred storage is attached local SSD's in a non-RAID configuration.
+-   Storage: The preferred storage is an attached local SSD's in a non-RAID configuration.

 > **Note:** If you must use a SAN, it must be flash and in RAID-0.
 > **NAS are not certified.**